Benchmarking Machine Translation with Cultural Awareness: Limitations

 \section{Limitations}

-Our work provides one step further toward understanding and evaluating the cultural awareness of LLM-based machine translation.
-We provide a culturally sensitive parallel corpus with rich annotations on cultural-specific items.
-Thereby, prompting strategies in our study, due to the cost ChatGPT API, is limited to the language pair (i.e., English-Chinese).
-To manually verify the quality of the data, we control the data size in a small one.
-We will provide our code repository to facilitate the future adaptation of our pipeline for more language pairs in diverse language families.
-Besides, as we focus on the evaluation of cultural-specific items in this study, the evaluation of cultural awareness beyond a single entity deserves further investigation.
-In addition to cultural-specific items, there are many other types of cultural errors that exist in the translation process, such as linguistic style and slang~\cite{hershcovich2022challenges}.
-Our work aims to mitigate cultural errors by starting from CSI, in order to promote advancements in cultural-aware machine translation datasets, models, and evaluation methods.
-This is of great importance for enabling machine translation to play a larger role in cross-cultural contexts.
-Further, we only try several promoting strategies in our study, which is because our work focuses on benchmarking the cultural awareness of current LLM-based MT systems, in the future, we'll test other methods such as instruction tuning to improve the performance.
+\paragraph{Language Pairs in Evaluation} Our work takes a significant step toward toward understanding and evaluating the cultural awareness of machine translation on CSIs.
+We provide a culturally sensitive parallel corpus with rich annotations on cultural-specific items in six languages pairs.
+However, due to the cost of evaluation by commercial LLMs and human experts across all language pairs, we conduct parts of our experiments on English-Chinese translations, whose data quality is also verified by human experts.
+Building on our insights into English-Chinese translation, we hope to encourage future work to verify our findings on other language pairs, and we will release our code repository to streamline further investigations.

+\paragraph{Cultural-Awareness Definition} In this study, we focus on the evaluation of cultural-specific items (CSIs).
+However, evaluating cultural awareness beyond individual entities also deserves further investigation.
+Besides CSIs, many other types of cultural errors persist in the translation process, such as those related to linguistic style and slang~\cite{hershcovich2022challenges}.
+Our work aims to mitigate cultural errors by starting with CSIs, promoting advancements in culturally-aware machine translation datasets, models, and evaluation methods.
+This is crucial for enabling machine translation to play a larger role in cross-cultural communications. \paragraph{Evaluation by LLM} Recent research has shown that GPT-4 demonstrates a high correlation with human experts in evaluating generation performance~\cite{rafailov2023direct, kocmi2023large,li2024translate}.
+However, using GPT-4 as an evaluator may still pose fairness issues due to internal biases and unbalanced language capabilities of LLMs.
+In this study, we aim to advance beyond traditional semantic alignment evaluation metrics to assess pragmatic translation quality in English-Chinese translations using GPT-4.
+Further investigation is needed to improve GPT-4's effectiveness as an translation evaluator. \paragraph{Prompting strategies} We only try 4 prompting strategies in our study, due to our work's focus on benchmarking the cultural awareness of current LLM-based MT systems.
+In the future, we'll test other methods, such as instruction tuning, to improve the performance of LLM-based MT.